Estimation of a multivariate von Mises distribution for contaminated torus data: Introduction

-The remainder of the paper is organized as follows: some background on the multivariate von Mises model and its parameters is given in Section \ref{sec:2}; we review some fundamental results about the weighted likelihood in Section \ref{sec:3}; robust fitting is described in Section \ref{sec:4}; numerical studies are presented in Section \ref{sec:5}; real data examples are given in Section \ref{sec:6}.
-Concluding remarks end the paper in Section \ref{sec:7}. {\tt R} \citep{cran} code to run the proposed algorithms and replicate the real examples is available as Supplementary Material.
+The remainder of this paper is organized as follows: some background on the multivariate von Mises distribution is given in Section \ref{sec:2}; we review some fundamental results about weighted likelihood estimation in Section \ref{sec:3}; robust fitting is described in Section \ref{sec:4}; numerical studies are presented in Section \ref{sec:5}; empirical applications are given in Section \ref{sec:6}; concluding remarks end the paper in Section \ref{sec:7}.